 Reusable Totes

 Costa Rica has taken big strides towards sustainability, and this includes reducing single-use plastics.
-Pack a couple reusable totes for when you go grocery and souvenir shopping.
+Pack a couple reusable totes for when you go to grocery stores or shop for souvenirs.
 They can also double duty as beach totes.

 Car Power Inverter